 Your Home Point can be the location of your drone before takeoff or it can be where your remote is during flight, always check that it is placed correctly on the map.

 Be sure to set your homecoming altitude so that it is higher than the tallest obstacle around you.
-Usually, I set it at 10m above the highest obstacle, if in doubt it is better to see too high than not enough (respecting the maximum authorized flight height of course).
+Usually, I set it at 10m above the highest obstacle.
+If in doubt it is better to see too high than not enough.
+Be sure to respect the maximum authorized flight height of course.
 Now your RTH should be safe to use.

-Keep in mind here that this is above all in-flight assistance and that problems can occur in flight (and yes, technical problems unfortunately happen with electronics…).
+Keep in mind here that this is above all in-flight assistance and that problems can occur in flight.
+The technical problems unfortunately happen with electronics.

-There is no substitute for good manual piloting and apart from the rare cases where you will lose the signal, you should always keep your drone in sight and be able to bring it back to base manually!
-Do not take advantage of the assistance to rest and not to develop your pure driving skills, it is heresy in my opinion.
+There is no substitute for good manual piloting.
+Apart from the rare cases of losing signal, always keep your drone in sight.
+This way you’ll be able to bring it back to base manually!
+Do not take advantage of the assistance to rest.
+In my opinion it’s always best to develop your pure driving skills.